List of Chicago Fire characters: Gabriela Dawson

-Dawson shared a close friendship with longtime colleague Matthew Casey even though they were each in relationships with different people.
-Later, she and the new candidate Peter Mills bond over their mutual love for cooking and begin a relationship in secret.
+Dawson shares a close friendship with longtime colleague Matthew Casey even though they are each in relationships with different people.
+Later, she and new candidate Peter Mills bond over their mutual love for cooking and begin a relationship in secret.
 When their relationship is brought to light, Casey seems to be jealous and pulls rank to keep them apart at work.
-She later discovers that Boden had had an affair with Mills's mother, and she keeps this knowledge from him.
-When he finds out that she had known about it and that she still has feelings for Casey, he ends their relationship, but they remain mutual friends.
-She had a brief relationship with Detective Jay Halstead at the beginning of season 2, but they mutually part ways.
+She later discovers that Boden had an affair with Mills's mother, and she keeps this knowledge from him.
+When he finds out that she has known about it and that she still has feelings for Casey, he ends their relationship, but they remain friends.
+She has a brief relationship with Detective Jay Halstead at the beginning of season 2, but they mutually part ways.
 Following Casey's near-death accident in the season 2 episode "Not Like This", Dawson and Casey start a very serious romantic relationship, and Casey proposes to her.
 She later is a candidate at the Fire Academy.
 She fails her physical exam by several seconds, after injuring her ankle.
 In season 3, she has passed the Fire Academy.
 However, her relationship with Casey poses a problem due to fraternization rules, and she is initially assigned to Firehouse 105 in Austin under Casey's nemesis Lieutenant Welch.
-Welch was against her assignment to his truck company due to a past bad experience with a female firefighter.
+Welch is against her assignment to his truck company due to his misogyny.
 He fills the spot, and she is assigned as the candidate on Truck 81, under Herrmann's supervision.
 During her first few weeks on the job, Casey is extra protective of her, much to Herrmann's frustration, but she eventually settles in.
 In season 4, she suffers a miscarriage.
 Her return to duty coincides with Chief Riddle's quest to oust and make an example of Chief Boden so that he can make Fire Commissioner.

 In season 5, Dawson decides to foster Louie, the child of one of the victims of a fire that Truck 81 attended, and the decision puts her at odds with Casey, who has doubts about having a child in their lives.
 Casey moves back in with her again and accepts Louie in their "family".
 After a close call involving both her and Casey, Dawson begins to consider the fact that if both of them remain at Truck 81, there is a possibility Louie could be orphaned.
 She decides to return to Ambulance 61 after the spot opens up when Borelli returns to the truck.
 She and Casey marry in the 100th episode as part of their plans to speed up Louie's adoption.
-However, Louie's biological father, who had up until then been listed as "unknown", shows up at both their apartment and the firehouse demanding to see his son.
+However, Louie's biological father, who has up until then been listed as "unknown", shows up at both their apartment and the firehouse demanding to see his son.
 Louie eventually moves in with his biological father and paternal relatives.